Mambo No. 5: Music video

 The accompanying music video for "Mambo No. 5", directed by Joern Heitmann, features Lou Bega singing and dancing with flappers.
 An alternate music video aired on Disney Channel, featuring clips from various Disney films and television series, with newly recorded lyrics by Bega dealing with the featured characters.

 Disney Mambo #5

 Lou Bega also recorded a version of the song for Walt Disney Records, titled "Disney Mambo #5", which was released in February 2000.
-The lyrics were rewritten to be more kid-friendly, replacing the girls' names with those of characters like Mickey Mouse, Minnie Mouse and Goofy, as well as altering references to sex and alcohol.
+The lyrics were rewritten to be more child-friendly, replacing the girls' names with those of characters like Mickey Mouse, Minnie Mouse and Goofy, as well as altering references to sex and alcohol.
 The song was released on the albums Radio Disney Jams, Vol. 2 and La Vida Mickey.

 A music video was also created for play on Disney Channel, featuring Bega performing the song with a jazz ensemble interspersed with footage of Mickey and his friends from the Mickey Mouse Works TV show.
 It was also shown theatrically in front of Disney's The Tigger Movie, and was later included on the VHS/DVD releases of Fun and Fancy Free and A Goofy Movie.